 So, when the CES keynote centered on the idea that young people are now “born mobile,” I realized they were aiming at my demographic, albeit in broad strokes.
 Qualcomm chief executive Paul Jacobs spoke about how mobile technology is expanding, thanks to the way younger generations adopt smartphones, tablets and other mobile tech as essential extensions of themselves, necessities.

-"Mobile is breaking down barriers and bridging the digital divide," he said, emphasizing the positive impact of the technology he sells.
+“Mobile is breaking down barriers and bridging the digital divide,” he said in his keynote, emphasizing the positive impact of the technology he sells.